-- Click on the All icon to select the entire PDF document for conversion.
+- By default, the entire PDF document is selected for conversion.

-In the example below, we used the Area option to highlight a part of a single table for conversion.
+In the example below, we used drag-select option to highlight a part of a single table for conversion.

 Step 3 – Convert PDF to Excel.

-Click on the Microsoft Excel icon on the toolbar (or go to File>Convert to Excel…).
-A Convert to Excel dialog will pop up.
+Click on the Microsoft Excel icon on the toolbar.
+A Convert to Excel dialogue will pop up.
 Click the green Convert button to start the conversion.